-A former high school teacher, Dr. Duff teaches courses on curriculum and instruction and high school reform.
+A former high school teacher, Dr. Duff teaches courses on education that usually include weekly service learning.
 He also coordinates the undergraduate Education Minor.

 He is in Horticulture not because of expertise in plants but because Horticulture values teaching and outreach and thus was willing to integrate Dr. Duff and others into the Section when the Department of Education was closed.

-EDUC 1170 (Looking Back at High School): In this writing seminar for first-year students, we study the alignment (or not) between the latest research on adolescence and the design of high schools in the United States.
-(Fall and Spring)
+EDUC 1170 (Teens in Schools): In this writing seminar for first-year students, we study the alignment between research on adolescence and the design of middle and high schools in the United States.
+(Fall)